Rexeh/joystick-diagrams/readme.md

 - If you have web browser enabled, they'll automatically open in your browser
 - Files will be stored in /diagrams when export has been completed.
 You can open these in a web browser, and print to PDF/printer from there

+# Templates
+By default, the following devices are supported.

+## Virpil (Thanks to MartinCo for physical button maps)

 ## Adding Templates
 There are many joysticks out there, and a template needs to be provided for them in /Templates.